NICU Clinical Summary · Second-Opinion Packet

 Possible aetiologies for failure to wean from mechanical ventilation in a 29-week preterm at PMA ~31 weeks.
 Final ranking is for the reviewing physician.

-1. Evolving Bronchopulmonary Dysplasia (BPD).
-Persistent oxygen requirement, ventilator dependence beyond 28 days of life, characteristic CXR progression to diffuse hazy opacities.
-PMA at first definition of BPD is 36 weeks; this infant is currently 31 +1/7 wk PMA so this would be "evolving."
+2. Evolving Bronchopulmonary Dysplasia (BPD).
+Persistent oxygen requirement, ventilator dependence approaching 28 days of life, characteristic CXR progression.
+PMA at first definition of BPD is 36 weeks; this infant is currently 31 +3/7 wk PMA so this would be "evolving."
+BPD itself is a recognised cause of secondary PHTN.

 Other considerations

-5. Atelectasis / mucus plugging.
-P-CMV with low Vte values (~7 mL/kg) on some readings, prolonged immobility.
+6. Atelectasis / mucus plugging.
+P-CMV with variable Vte (7.3–15.7 mL/kg).
 Suctioning is documented but its effectiveness is not assessed in the available data.

 7. Air-leak / pulmonary interstitial emphysema (PIE).
 Not seen on the available reports but a known complication of P-CMV without volume targeting.
-Lateral CXR recommended if progression continues.
+Lateral CXR recommended if progression recurs.

-8. Central hypoventilation / sedation effect.
+8. Central hypoventilation / drive issues.
 No sedative/opioid is listed in the visible billing, but the absence of caffeine (a respiratory stimulant) is a relevant negative.

 9. Pulmonary haemorrhage.
 Would typically be more dramatic but worth ruling out via tracheal aspirate inspection.